-Participation of members in the consideration of reports of States parties of which they are nationals
+4. Participation of members in the consideration of reports of States parties of which they are nationals

-57. All committees have adopted decisions requiring that members refrain from participating in any aspect of the consideration of the reports of the States parties of which they are nationals in order to maintain the highest standards of impartiality, both in substance and appearance.
+58. All committees have adopted decisions requiring that members refrain from participating in any aspect of the consideration of the reports of the States parties of which they are nationals in order to maintain the highest standards of impartiality, both in substance and appearance.
 The Human Rights Committee and CMW formally specify this in their rules of procedure (rule 71, para.
-4, rule 33).
-The Human Rights Committee has adopted guidelines for the exercise of the functions by its members (A/53/40 (vol. I), Annex 3).
+4, and rule 33, respectively).
+The Human Rights Committee has adopted guidelines for the exercise of the functions by its members (A/53/40 (vol. I), annex 3).
 At its forty-second session in April/May 2009, CAT issued a statement (CAT/C/42/3) on the independent, expert manner in which it carries out its functions, in accordance with the provisions of the Convention.
+The revised rules of procedure of CAT formally specify (rule 15) that members of the Committee shall maintain the highest standards of impartiality and integrity, and apply the standards of the Convention equally to all States and all individuals, without fear or favour and without discrimination of any kind as well as (rule 73) the obligatory non-participation of a member in the consideration of a report if he/she is a national of the State party concerned, is employed by that State, or if any other conflict of interest is present.

-Conduct of the constructive dialogue
+5. Conduct of the constructive dialogue